mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-12.md

 The precision of the experiment is quantified in parts per billion (ppb).
 The current experimental uncertainty is 63 ppb, while the theoretical prediction is around 100 ppb.

 The hadronic contributions to the muon’s anomalous magnetic moment are significant.
 Beyond QED corrections, there are electroweak and hadronic effects.
 Two prominent hadronic contributions are:

-1. **Hadronic Vacuum Polarization (HVP)**: A photon produces hadrons, which then recombine into a photon.
+1.**Hadronic Vacuum Polarization (HVP)**: A photon produces hadrons, which then recombine into a photon.
 This is represented by the diagram where a photon splits into hadrons and reforms.
 2. **Hadronic Light-by-Light (HLbL) Scattering**: This involves photons interacting via intermediate hadrons.
 The process can be visualized as light entering and exiting a hadronic blob, with intermediate hadron states like $\pi^0$ or $\eta$ mesons, which decay into two photons.

 The quantum numbers ($J^{PC}$) of the intermediate hadrons must match those of the photon for the process to occur.